Sue: Oh no…

 Me: Go on, then.
 Say your catchphrase.

-Sue: No. I’ve decided to say “Terry ****ing Nation” from now on instead.
+Sue: Actually, I’ve decided to say “Terry ****ing Nation” from now on.

-A soldier is walking through a wood.
-His right arm is twitching erratically.
+A soldier is walking through a wood, nursing a twitching arm.

 Sue: Either he’s late for breakdancing practice or he’s an android.